-It also doesn’t have to be a large or complex project to qualify.
-If you’ve planned and executed a charity event or function, it can count.
-Small process improvement projects can count as well.
+It doesn’t have to be a large or complex project to qualify — charity events, functions, and small process improvement projects can all count towards your hours.
 Did your boss ask you to do a ‘special project’ to make your job more efficient?
-Even if it’s not a formal project, it was still project experience.
-If you don’t have any experience yet, consider doing one of the following:
+Even if it’s not a formal project, it’s still project experience.
+You may also consider doing one of the following:

-- Volunteer with an organization that will allow you to help plan an event.
-It could be the next Christmas parade, or a tourist festival, etc.
+- Volunteering with an organization that allows you to help plan an event — a Christmas parade, a tourist festival, etc.

-- Check for volunteer opportunities within your company as well.
-Is there a social committee than plans staff barbeques and other events?
+- Checking for volunteer opportunities within your company.
+Is there a social committee that plans staff barbecues and other events?

-- Ask your boss to be allowed to do some side projects for work.
-Think of some you can suggest taking on, such as a project to reduce manual tasks or improve some aspect of your job or department.
+- Asking your boss for side projects.
+Think of some you can suggest taking on — for example, a project to reduce manual tasks or improve some aspect of your job or department.

-- Look for a job that allows you to be a part of a project, in order to get your foot in the door.
+- Looking for a job that allows you to be a part of a project to get your foot in the door.

 How to get your PMP

 Once you meet the experience requirements, you also need 35 hours of formal education.
-There are many recognized institutes offering exam preparation training that meet this requirement and help you pass your exam.
+Many recognized institutes offer exam preparation training that meets this requirement and helps you pass your exam.
 Costs vary across programs and depending on whether it’s delivered online or in person.
-Before signing up for anything, make sure it’s a PMI recognized institute and course.
+Before signing up, make sure it’s a PMI-recognized institute and course.
 Once you have completed your course, you can fill out your application online on the PMI website.
-You will also either have to pay $555 USD, or become a member of PMI and only pay $405 USD.
+There is a fee of $555, but if you become a member of PMI, that fee is reduced to $405.

-Note: The PMI membership is $129 per year plus a $10 application fee for the first year.
-Which means it’s cheaper to become a member for a year and pay $405 than it is to apply as a non-member.
+PMI membership is usually $129 per year plus a $10 application fee for the first year, meaning it’s cheaper to become a member than it is to apply for your PMP as a non-member.
 Plus, you get added membership benefits, including a free online copy of the PMBOK (Project Management Book of Knowledge).
 After your application is approved, you can schedule your exam at a testing center near you.
-You will have up to 4 hours to complete 200 multiple choice questions.
-Once done, you will receive your result on site.
-If you don’t pass, you can attempt the exam two more times, within a one-year period without having to go through the application process again.
+You will have up to four hours to complete 200 multiple-choice questions.
+Once you’ve finished, you will receive your result on site.
+If you don’t pass the exam, you can attempt it two more times within a year without having to go through the application process again.
 However, there is a fee for retaking the test.

 What does it take to be a project manager?